WPChill/strong-testimonials/readme.txt

 **[GO DEMO](http://demos.wpmission.com/strong-testimonials/)** | **[SUPPORT ARTICLES](https://support.strongplugins.com/article-category/strong-testimonials/)** | **[ADD-ONS](https://strongplugins.com/plugins/category/strong-testimonials/)**

-It's important to understand this plugin's intended use case: A small business with up to a few hundred testimonials or reviews, maybe organized into multiple categories, and displaying them a few different ways like a full page of testimonials and a slideshow widget, plus a form for accepting new testimonials.
+It's important to understand this plugin's intended use case: A small business with up to a few hundred testimonials or reviews, maybe organized into multiple categories, and displaying them different ways like a full page of testimonials and a slideshow widget, plus a form for accepting new testimonials.

 If that describes your situation, this plugin will work for you right out of the box with just a few steps.